 Alternative B, the agencies' preferred alternative, generally focuses on protecting the character of the wilderness areas while providing a few more opportunities for access into some of the wilderness areas.
 The agencies would provide a variety of opportunities for appropriate wilderness activities, including provisions for both day users and overnight users, and for those who have limited wilderness skills as well as those who are experienced and self-reliant.
 Entry to the wilderness areas would be improved primarily through the establishment of access points at various locations.
 Additional efforts would be made to inform and educate both visitors and the public about the presence of the wilderness areas and the opportunities that are available.
 Dispersed use would continue to be encouraged, while the establishment and maintenance of designated routes would concentrate use in some areas.
 More proactive management also would be given to the Black Canyon, Pinto Valley, Spirit Mountain, and Bridge Canyon wilderness areas to address existing and potential impacts.
-No fixed anchors and equipment for climbing activities would be permitted in the Spirit Mountain Wilderness; all existing fixed anchors and equipment would be removed if it can be done so without damaging rock faces.
-In the

-Bridge Canyon Wilderness no new fixed anchors or fixed equipment would be permitted, with the exception of permitted replacement anchors.
-After an inventory of climbing routes is completed, the National Park Service would work with tribes and partners to reduce the concentration of some of the existing bolt-intensive face climbs at certain climbing areas in the Bridge Canyon Wilderness.
+No fixed anchors and equipment for climbing activities would be permitted in the Spirit Mountain Wilderness; all existing fixed anchors and equipment would be removed if it can be done without damaging rock faces.
+In the Bridge Canyon Wilderness no new fixed anchors or fixed equipment would be permitted, with the exception of permitted replacement anchors.
+NPS and BLM managers, with further input from the climbing community and tribes, will consider removing anchors in the Bridge Canyon Wilderness that have unacceptable impacts on wilderness resources and wilderness character.